railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 Virtual Locations > Inventory Loss                 +2 bicycles
 ================================================== =============

-*Real and counterpart stocks when the operations have been carried out.*
+*Real and counterpart stocks when the operations have been carried out*

 This example shows one of the great advantages of this approach in terms of performance analysis.
 After a few months, you can just make a stock valuation of the location “Virtual Locations >